 Example: You identify your 3 main competitors in step 1 and determine, from your knowledge, the evaluation criteria.
 It is very likely that the interviews you will conduct with the experts will allow you to identify other competitors and other important measures in the B2B purchasing decision.
 So why not start directly with interviews with experts, you might ask?
 This remark is entirely justified, and you could indeed begin to like that.
 However, it seems to us that it is better to “do your homework” before meeting with experts (whose time is limited) in order to give the impression that you have mastered the subject and to be more effective in structuring the conversation around the elements that you lack and those that you have identified as most crucial.

 The same can be said for the link between interviews with potential customers and environmental research.
 The first will feed on the second and vice versa.
 You will therefore also have to go back and forth between the two, to enrich your interviews and test with your interlocutors the opportunities presented by exogenous factors.
+Also, depending on the interviews you conduct and your interlocutors, you may be led to exchange with potential customers, so this is a first contact to be pampered.

 Our experience as a market research firm shows us that B2B market research is generally more complicated to organise than B2C market research.
 This results from 2 aspects that are specific to B2B: